LukeJHarvey/StoringImageTutorial/README.md

 11. Now I'm going to show you two different methods to getting at the files we have stored.
 The first will just display the image directly from the folder.
 The second will display the image on an ejs webpage.

-11.1 This method is more or less pretty simple.
+ Method 1: This method is more or less pretty simple.
 If a client went onto `localhost:3000/files/file.type` file being the name, and type being its type, the server will send the file directly to the client.

 	```javascript
 	//sets a path that leads to your files folder